nbsapi/nbsapi/docs/migration_guide_v1_to_v2.md

 7. Utilize Deltares export for compatibility with Deltares tools

 This is a living document and will be updated as the API evolves.
-Last updated: May 2025.
+Last updated: June 2025.